Pascha-404/business-mueller/README.md

 ## Credits

-This website was developed by [Your Name Here] for Fliesenfachbetrieb Müller.
-If you have any questions or concerns, please contact us at [contact@yourwebsite.com].
+This website was developed by Patrick Pavliuchik for Fliesenfachbetrieb Müller.
+If you have any questions or concerns, please contact me at https://www.linkedin.com/in/patrick-pavliuchik-b481b9200/ .